adrianRfeeger/EzShareApp/README.md

 **Progress Bar:** Displays the progress of the file synchronisation process.

 **Status Label:** Displays the current status of the application.

-The GUI manages the configuration settings directly, eliminating the need to manually edit the `config.ini` file.
-Enter your settings in the GUI and click "Save Settings" to store them.

 ## File Structure